Angel of Death (Slayer song): Background and lyrics

-The lyrics are written both from Mengele's point of view and from that of a detached observer condemning his actions.
+Although the lyrics are written both from Mengele's point of view and from that of a detached observer condemning his actions, Adrien Begrand of Decibel assessed that the lyrics have "no bias towards either side whatsoever."
 They detail Mengele's surgical experiments on patients at the Auschwitz concentration camp during World War II.
 Mengele's explorations were conducted on such groups as dwarfs and twins, and included both physical and psychological examinations.
 Among the tests he performed that are mentioned in "Angel of Death" are experimental surgeries performed without anesthesia, transfusion of blood between twins, isolation endurance, gassing, injections with lethal germs, sex change operations, the removal of organs and limbs, and abacination.

+Composition and music

+The song opens with stop-start guitar riffs utilizing power chords and tremolo picking, accompanied by cymbal hits that are muted by Dave Lombardo.
+According to Adrien Begrand of Decibel, guitarists Jeff Hanneman and Kerry King "[announce] their presence with grandeur and intimidation," and according to him, the track's intro "epitomized [the genre] in 30 seconds."